Boeing E-4: Development

 In 1973, the first E-4A was completed at the Boeing plant in Everett, Washington.
 E-Systems won the contract to install interim equipment in these three aircraft.
 In July 1973, the first completed E-4A was delivered to Andrews Air Force Base, Maryland.
 The next two were delivered in October 1973 and October 1974.
 The third E-4A was powered by the GE F103 engine, which was later made standard and retrofitted to the previous two aircraft.
 The A-model effectively housed the same equipment as the EC-135, but offered more space and an ability to remain aloft longer than an EC-135.

 An E-4 advanced airborne command post (AABNCP) on the nuclear electromagnetic pulse (EMP) simulator for testing.

-In November 1973, it was reported that the program cost was estimated to total $548 million, equivalent to $ billion in for seven 747s, with six as operational command posts and one more for research and development.

 In December 1973, a fourth aircraft was ordered.
 It was fitted with more advanced equipment, resulting in the designation E-4B.
 On 21 December 1979, Boeing delivered the first E-4B, AF Serial Number 75-0125, which was distinguished from the earlier version by the presence of a large streamlined radome on the dorsal surface directly behind the upper deck.
 This contains the aircraft's SHF satellite antenna.

+In November 1973, it was reported that the program cost was estimated to total $548 million, equivalent to $ billion in for a planned seven 747s, with six as operational command posts and one more for research and development.
+The final 3 aircraft were not built.

 By January 1985, all three E-4As had been retrofitted to E-4B models.
 The E-4B offered a vast increase in communications capability over the previous model and was considered to be 'hardened' against the effects of a nuclear electromagnetic pulse (EMP) from a nuclear explosion.
 Hardening the aircraft meant that all equipment and wiring on board was shielded from an EMP.